 - Doing a final inspection before issuing an Occupation Certificate.

 Wollongong City Council offers a Principal Certifier service at competitive rates.
 The cost will depend on your project and how many inspections and certificates are required.

 Private Certifiers must do the following things when overseeing development:

 - Make sure that the relevant development contributions have been paid to Council for every Complying Development Certificate (CDC) or Construction Certificate.

 - Notify Council of every certificate issued.
-Certifiers can lodge certificate advice online or in person.
+Certifiers must lodge certificate advice online only through the NSW Planning Portal.
+Use the button below.

 - Not allow all or part of a new building to be used unless an Occupation Certificate has been issued.